Scientology status by country: Croatia

+In 2002, Croatia passed a law in the parliament on the legal status of religious communities.
+Scientology was given the legal status of a religious community by the decision of the Ministry of Administration in 2003.
+According to the Croatian Law, in order for a new religious community to be registered in the register of religious communities and to be officially recognized by the Croatian state, it must have a minimum of 500 followers.
+In response to a press inquiry, the Croatian Ministry of Administration confirmed that the Church of Scientology in Croatia is actually registered as an existing religious community, and that the Croatian authorities do not have data on the number of believers in Church of Scientology in Croatia.

 Czech Republic

-Not registered as a religion (it is not recorded in the register of churches and religious societies).
-Dianetic centers are registered as associations.
+Not registered as a religion.
+Scientology is not recorded in the register of churches and religious societies.
+Dianetics centers are registered as associations.

 Denmark

-In Denmark the Church of Scientology is not officially approved as a religion.
+In Denmark, the Church of Scientology is not officially approved as a religion.
 It first applied for approval in the early 1970s; two further unsuccessful applications followed in 1976 and 1982.
 In mid-1997, the Church of Scientology filed a fourth application, which was suspended at their own request in 2000.
 In suspending their application, the Church asked the Ministry of Ecclesiastical Affairs to clarify the approval procedure.
 It was told that it must first submit an application before any feedback could be provided.
 Despite Scientology's unofficial status, the Church of Scientology maintains its European headquarters in Copenhagen.

+Egypt

+Scientology has no official presence in Egypt because non-monotheistic religions are not recognized.
+In 2002, a couple was arrested on "contempt of religion" charges for trying to establish a branch.
+A few Scientology-published books have been circulated under the guise of being "secular" or "non-religious", including Dianetics: The Modern Science of Mental Health, and as of 2023 there is a Narconon center in the country.

 Finland

 Scientology is not officially recognized as a religion in Finland.
 An application by the Church of Scientology to be registered as a religious body was denied by the Ministry of Education in 1998 on the grounds that "the known nature of the activities is not public worship in the sense meant by the law on freedom of religion".
 The denial was issued after the Church "had failed to comply with a request for more information".